 Do I even have to say it?
 While it might not smell like a port-a-potty that’s 110°, I don’t even want to think about the nightmare that would involve me pulling down my pants for any length of time when it’s like 7° or something.
 Have you heard what happens when you get frostbite?

 I need to let you know that I am a grown man and I don’t get scared too easily.
-When I was a kid, that was a different story but there were always some special circumstance.
+When I was a kid, that was a different story but there was always some special circumstance.
 Like most kids, I didn’t like being outside in the dark – who knows what sort of creepy terrible type things are out there just waiting to attack you?

 At any rate, I told you all that so this next part would make a bit more sense.